NetickNetworking/NetickDocumentation/articles/change-callback.md

 ```

 > [!WARNING]
-> Don't use the array methods of OnChangedData on network collections.
-They only work on NetworkArray<T>.
+> Don't use the array methods of `OnChangedData` on network collections.
+They only work on `NetworkArray<T>`.

 > [!WARNING]
-> Be careful when using these methods on OnChangedData, since they are unsafe and can cause a crash if you go outside array range or use an incorrect type.
+> Be careful when using these methods on `OnChangedData`, since they are unsafe and can cause a crash if you go outside array range or use an incorrect type.